-The HR practices and strategies followed by the power sector are designed to attract and retain the professionals and are formulated to meet the current market conditions.
+The HR practices and strategies followed by the automobile companies are designed to attract and retain the professionals and are formulated to meet the current market conditions.
 The organisation formulates strong HR practices along with effective strategies to accomplish goals utilizing human resource to the optimum extent.
-The study aims at examining the human resource practices in power sector in Andhra Pradesh.
+The study aims at examining the human resource practices in automobile manufacturing companies in Chennai.
+Hence this empirical study is directed towards automobile companies regarding HR practices and its outcome to trigger thoughts in the minds and find solution to face the future challenges.